mattermost/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Subscription_Atomic_Safety.md

 **Expected**

-TThe subscription should be created successfully, and a confirmation message should be displayed in the subscribed channel, DM or GM.
+The subscription should be created successfully, and a confirmation message should be displayed in the subscribed channel, DM or GM.
 No errors or panics should appear in the server logs.

 **Step 2**